HUSTNO1WXY/FineFormer/README.md

 In Table 1 and Table 2, the AUC scores of SP+OANet and SP+SGMNet are not accurate.
 The same story goes for our [another work](https://ieeexplore.ieee.org/document/10485434).
 Here we make the correction:

-In Table 1, the AUC scores of SuperPoint+SGMNet are corrected to 40.5 , 59.0 , 73.6
+In Table 1, the AUC scores of SuperPoint+SGMNet on MegaDepth are corrected to 40.5 , 59.0 , 73.6

-In Table 2, the AUC scores of OANet are corrected to 26.82 , 45.04 , 62.17
+In Table 2, the AUC scores of SP+OANet on YFCC100M are corrected to 26.82 , 45.04 , 62.17

 Notice that this is just a copy/paste mistake and has no influence about evaluation and conclusions of our papers.